Understanding the Difference Between Linear vs Logistic Regression

 Many machine learning algorithms operate under a framework where they learn from a dataset that includes both input features and their corresponding output values.
 These models are known as supervised learning algorithms, which are specifically designed to predict outcomes based on past data.
 The output of these models is confined to the types of outcomes they've been trained on.
 Linear and Logistic Regression are the most prominent examples of supervised learning techniques.

-In our comprehensive tutorial, 'Understanding the Difference between Linear vs. Logistic Regression,' we'll explore how these algorithms function and their distinct characteristics and uses.
+In this comprehensive tutorial, 'Understanding the Difference between Linear vs. Logistic Regression,' we'll explore how these algorithms function and their distinct characteristics and uses.
 This guide will provide a clear comparison, helping you grasp when and why to use each type of regression in practical scenarios.

 PGP in Caltech AI & Machine Learning